Karlsburg87/PubSub/README.md

  - Subscriber keys convention: `sub/{topicName}/{messageID}/{subscriberID}`

 Data storage will shadow the in memory workflow and will only be called in the event of disaster recovery.

+All persisted data will be in the directory `/store` when run via the docker container with defaults.This can be persisted from the Docker container using volumes such as using the command ` docker run --volumes-from [...]`.
+To change the location, set the environment variable `PS_STORE`.

 ## Usage
 ### Request Params